sirclo-solution/slate/source/index.html.md

 ## Get Stocks

-Description : This endpoint used to get all stocks from partner system.
+Description : This endpoint used to get stock from partner system.

 ### HTTP Request